Hebrew & RTL in Neovim: a small, practical journey

 hat README.md

-FriBidi’s CLI converts logical strings to visual; and tput cols gives you the current terminal width for cleaner wrapping.
+FriBidi’s CLI converts logical strings to visual ones, and tput cols gives you the current terminal width so the result is right-aligned.

 Now back to actually writing something…